workdojos/Dojos-Fresh-Hugo-Theme/content/adventurers.md

 <figure>
     <blockquote cite="">
         <p></p>
-    {{% subtitle5 "Do you want to become a system administrator?" %}}
+    {{% subtitle5 "Do you want to excel in life as a true adventurer?" %}}
-This dojo focuses on managing servers!
-The bread and butter of what we do.
-Let us guide you through the process of becoming a bonafide system admin.
-There are few things better in the world than the feeling of pride of having your own cloud server, for whatever it is that you do.
-Explore the world of open-source apps and become THE ALMIGHTY ADMIN in everything that you do!
+Most adventures take planning and organization!
+That's what Adventurer's Dojo is for.
+A place to collect all the information, all the teams, all the chats, all the trip info, as well as the beautiful photos and videos that usually accompany every adventure.

+Start a business in the advenutre industry on the right footing.
+It all starts with your own server, your own dashboard.
+You dojo.
 </figure>

 <br>